 1. Deductive Reasoning

 This sort of logic involves the application of regulations and rules to the different parts of a situation.
-You should expect to read text that contains policies or state laws.
-Following each portion of the text are multiple situations.
+Therefore, you should expect to read text that contains policies or state laws.
+Following each portion of the reader are multiple situations.
 Your task is to apply the policies when deciding the most appropriate course of action to adopt for every scenario given.

 2. Inductive Reasoning